DanialSoleimany/Histogram-Equalization/README.md

-Here's a professional `README.md` for your GitHub project:

----

 # Histogram Equalization for Image Processing

-This repository implements **histogram equalization**, a technique for enhancing image contrast.
-The code processes low-contrast images and transforms them into high-contrast ones while visualizing both histograms and images for comparison.
+This repository shows how to use **histogram equalization** to improve image contrast.
+While there are extra files for learning and tutorials, the main process is in the `histogram_equalization.ipynb` notebook.
+To convert low-contrast images to high-contrast, just run this notebook.

 ## Features
 - Processes images from a folder and saves the results.